-While e-mail voting invitations were sent out in the morning, many students did not receive passwords until several hours later, spanning through the afternoon and evening.
+While e-mail voting invitations were sent out in the morning, many students did not receive the necessary passwords until several hours later, spanning through the afternoon and evening.

 “I didn’t ever get the e-mail with the password,” Kara Starr ’10 said Wednesday.
-“I e-mailed [Gardner].
+“I e-mailed [SA election commission chairman Andrew Gardner ’12].
 I know a couple of people who didn’t get e-mails until later in the day.”

-Starr did not receive an e-mail with a password, but was given a password directly by the Elections Commission after asking for one, allowing her to vote in the election.
+Starr did not receive an e-mail with a password, but she was given a password directly by the Elections Commission after asking for one, allowing her to vote in the SA presidential election.

-According to SA Elections Commission Chairman Andrew Gardner ’12, e-mails were sent to members of all social classes beginning at 7:00 a.m., but due to the high volume of e-mails being sent, arrived much later than expected.
+According to Gardner, e-mails were sent to members of all social classes beginning at 7:00 a.m., but due to the high volume of e-mails being sent to students, arrived much later than expected.

 “All I do know is that the e-mails are sent through eBallot,” Gardner said in an e-mail.
 “I have no control over how quickly the emails are sent out, and the system does send them all out at the same time.
 I can say I sent them out the absolute earliest time I could, but that still has not yielded the results we need.”